scala-ide/scalariform/README.rst

 With this set to ``true``, class (and trait / object) declarations will be formatted as recommended_ by the Scala Style Guide.
-That is, if the declaration section spans multiple lines, it will be formatted so that either the parameter section or the inheritance section is doubly indented.
-This provides a visual distinction from the members of the class.
+That is, if the declaration section spans multiple lines, it will be formatted so that the parameter section is doubly indented.
+This provides a visual distinction between the constructor arguments & the extensions.
 For example:

 .. code:: scala

   class Person(
       name: String,
       age: Int,
       birthdate: Date,
       astrologicalSign: String,
       shoeSize: Int,
       favoriteColor: java.awt.Color)
     extends Entity
     with Logging
     with Identifiable
     with Serializable {
     def firstMethod = ...
   }